Perpignan tourism & sightseeing

 The medieval centre of Perpignan is charming.
-The river Basse runs through the city centre and is canalised with beautifully planted gardens running along its edge.
+The river Basse runs through the city centre and has beautifully planted gardens running along its edge.
 To the south of the river narrow streets and open squares entice the traveller to explore the city centre.

 The medieval centre is quite small and easy to visit in a half a day.
 On the edge of the old centre is the Palace of the Kings of Majorca, a very attractive building with a moorish air.
 The part of the town between the 14th century entrance gate at Castillet and the Place de la Loge, and then south to the Palace of the Kings of Majorca, is the most interesting for visitors, and there are several attractive medieval buildings dotted around this central section.

-The Hotel de Ville, called the Loge de Mer, was built over the 13, 16 and 17th centuries and was originally the stock exchange.
+The Hotel de Ville, called the Loge de Mer, was built over the 13th, 16th and 17th centuries and was originally the stock exchange.
 In its courtyard is one of Maillol's statues, La Mediterranee.
 The narrow Place de la Loge with its red marble floors and selection of restaurants is an attractive spot and was a favourite meeting point for refugees fleeing France for Spain during the Second World War.

 The highlight of Perpignan is its lovely Palace of the Kings of Majorca (Palais des rois de Majorque).
 This was built in the 13th century for the court of Jacques II of Majorca and is a mix of civil and military architecture.
 It is built of a lovely red brick and from its walls you get some excellent views over the city and surrounding area.
 In the 17th century Vauban, a famous French military architect, updated the military defences of the palace.
 He also built defensive walls around Perpignan but these were removed as the city grew.